privacy-scaling-explorations/maci/SPEC.md

 | `userPubKey` | The user's public key |
 | `encPubKey` | The ephermeral public key. |
 | `coordinatorPrivKey` | The coordinator's public key. |

-This circuit proves the correctness of each state root transition.

 For the sake of simplicity, in this specification, we assume that there is no batching of commands and we handle each command one at a time.